jaredly/docable/docs/quickstart.md

 Run `docable init` in the base directory of your project.

+TODO maybe `docable init blog` if it's a more bloglike thing?

-If you want, you can also create the `.docable.js` file manually.
-[Here's the info](/config.html) on what should go in it.
+Or create the `.docable.js` file manually.
+[Here's the info](/config/index.html) on what should go in it.

 ## 3. Start the editor